 The gifted education program services approximately 410 academically talented students.

-Kindergarten students may go through the identifcation process.
+Kindergarten students may go through the identification process.
 If they qualify, they will receive gifted services starting in first grade.

-The elementary component, grades 1-5, consist of a full day of attendance in the CATS class each week.
+The elementary component, grades 1-5, consists of a full day of attendance in the CATS class each week.